 Utah Open Lands is very pleased that you are considering the contribution of a conservation easement on your property.
-Granting a conservation easement is a very serious step.
+Granting a conservation easement is a very serious step and will result in the permanent protection and restriction of the land.
+Federal tax law imposes very substantial limitations on Utah Open Lands' ability to modify or terminate the conservation easements we hold.
+Any future amendment or termination may require the review and approval of the Attorney General of Utah or a court of law.